usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

         self.sensor_pose = msg.sensor_pose

-Parse the Data
+Parse
 --------------------------------

-To parse the data, create a new method in the ``competition_interface.py`` file as seen in :numref:`parse-advanced-camera-image`.
+To parse ``/ariac/sensors/advanced_camera_0/image`` messages, create a new method in the ``competition_interface.py`` file as seen in :numref:`parse-advanced-camera-image`.
-This method parses the camera data and prints it to the standard output.
+This method parses the stored attribute ``camera_image_`` (see :numref:`competition-interface`) and prints it to the standard output.
 Information about each part detected by the camera is printed in the following format:

   - Part color
   - Part type